 Obtaining ACC approval for your project is generally very easy.
-Your project’s description should be submitted using the ACC Architectural Modification Request form.
+Your project’s description should be submitted using the ACC Modification Request Form.
 All the necessary drawings and specifications to completely describe the plans should be included.
 If you are using a contractor, they normally supply this information.
 Once complete, everything should be emailed to the ACC at firstname.lastname@example.org.
 You will receive an email from the ACC acknowledging receipt of your request.

 In some cases a fee is required for approval.
 This fee is used to compensate the consulting architect that the ACC uses on larger or more complex projects where specialized expertise is needed.
 The fee should be mailed to the management company.

 For most projects, the committee will rely entirely on the documentation you provide for their approval decision.
 But, for some projects, especially larger ones and those that may have an impact on your neighbors, the committee will contact you to schedule a site visit to review the plans with you.
 These are normally short visits, about 30 minutes, and are very useful in speeding the approval process along.
 Often, homeowners find benefit from these visits from useful suggestions by the committee members or architect.